SFDO-Community-Sprints/DLRS-Documentation/docs/_recipes/account-address-type-count.md

 title: "Account: Address Type Count"
 category: "affiliations-relationships-accounts-contacts"
 operation: "Count"
-mode: "Scheduled"
+mode: "Watch for Changes and Process Later"
 ---

 **Description**

-> Counts the number of Address Types associated with an Account.
+> This recipe counts the number of Address Types associated with an Account.
 We use the Address Type field to indicate specific purposes for addresses, including Acknowledgements, Direct Mail, and Event Invitations.
 This rollup counts how many addresses have a specific type value, 'Direct Mail' in this case, to check that the value exists.

+**Objects, Fields, Relationships**

 | Field                             | Value                             |
 | ---------------------------------- | --------------------------------------- |